OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 - Folds in half for compact packing

-- Holds up to 14 pounds of weight
+- Holds up to 14 pounds of ditch-able weight and 10 pounds of trim weight.

 - Low profile, compact, and slim design